davidobrien1985/davidobrien1985.github.io/blog/_posts/2019-01-14-first-terraform-impressions.md

 ### Terraform vs Azure ARM templates

 I've done quite a bit of work with Azure ARM templates.
-The native way to Azure to write Infrastructure as Code.
+The native way on Azure to write Infrastructure as Code.
 ARM templates are written in JSON and that's terrible.
 I don't like JSON.
 Even a good IDE (like VS Code) won't change this fact.
 JSON is for machines and fortunately I'm not a machine.<br>
 Terraform changes this with introducing something which is a bit more plain text like called HCL ([Hashicorp Configuration Language](https://github.com/hashicorp/hcl)).
 To the untrained eye it looks a bit like YAML but makes away with things like "your whitespace is wrong" errors.
 <br>
 Creating an Azure Resource Group with a virtual network can be achieved with just a few lines of code: